lucaong/eventspitter/README.md

 # EventSpitter

-A minimal but versatile JavaScript pubsub module, very similar to Node's `EventEmitter`, but more flexible and working also in the browser.
+A minimal but versatile JavaScript pub/sub module, very similar to Node's `EventEmitter`, but more flexible and working also in the browser.